Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination

-We discussed two examples of SH-CD under vortex beam in detail.
-Analyzing these examples, one can obtain the general formula for an arbitrary case.
-Indeed, if we replace the second harmonic with a high harmonic, we only change $m_\chi$ which can be computed easily by rewriting the tensor in cylindrical coordinates and also the multiplier in the exponent related to the incident field.
-At the same time, we can see that it is just analogous to a higher $|m^{\text{in}}|$, which does not alter the result, as we already discussed.
-Throughout the paper, we avoided considering the case $m^{\text{in}}=0$, while the Poincare sphere also exists for this case.
-However, for this specific case, the nonlinear polarization terms are totally symmetric, so the circular dichroism can not be obtained.

-To conclude, we performed a thoughtful theoretical analysis of nonlinear circular dichroism and provided the complete answer for all possible high harmonics, materials, and achiral nanostructures, which would help to accelerate further analysis of such structures.
+To conclude, we performed a thoughtful theoretical analysis of nonlinear circular dichroism and provided the complete answer for all possible perturbative harmonic orders, incident vortex beams, and a broad range of materials and achiral nanostructures, which would help to accelerate the further analysis of such structures.
+Using these findings as a basis, we've discussed the possibility of linear and nonlinear dichroism under vector beams excitation.
+These results can play a particularly important role for chiral sensing with nanostructures~\cite{Mohammadi2018-NanophotonicPlatform, Besteiro2017-AluminumNanoparticle, Garcia-Guirado2020-EnhancedChiralSensi, Czajkowski2022-Localversusbulkcir}, since determining the chiral response of the nanoparticle itself is crucial, as well as in nanoparticle fabrication~\cite{Toyoda2013-TransferofLightHel}, beams generation~\cite{Camacho-Morales2016-NonlinearGeneration}, optical trapping~\cite{Ng2010-TheoryofOpticalTra, Kozawa2010-Opticaltrappingofm, Moine2005-Opticalforcecalcula, Zhang2018-Nonlinearity-Induced, Gomez-Viloria2024-On-AxisOpticalTrapp} and manipulation~\cite{Mao2024-Switchableopticaltr, Bishop2003-Opticalapplicationa}, where the subtleties of the interaction between structured light and nano-objects are critical.